-Essentially, the net carbohydrate in chia seeds is only 1 gram per ounce, making chia seeds a naturally low-carb and high-fiber food, with one serving providing the recommended daily amount of fiber.
+Essentially, the net carbohydrate in the chia seed is only 1 gram per ounce, making them a naturally low-carb and high-fiber food, with one serving providing the recommended daily amount of fiber.
 This fiber works as a pre-biotic in the digestive system, so while it isn’t digested and used directly, it feeds the beneficial bacteria in the gut and may help improve gut health.

 Chia seeds also have a unique ability to “gel” due to the soluble fiber content and the fact that the outer shell is hydrophilic and has the ability to absorb over 10x their weight in liquid.
 This makes them filling and satisfying.
 Researchers think that this gel action also occurs in the stomach, creating a barrier between carbohydrates and enzymes in the stomach which slows the conversion of carbohydrates into sugar.
 This may account for some of the reported endurance benefits of chia seeds.

-See my favorite recipes below for ways our family uses chia seeds, especially for breakfast.
+I’ve listed a few of my favorite recipes below that show how our family uses chia seeds, especially for breakfast.

 Chia Seeds are often recommended for those who are trying to lose weight Their ability to expand and slow digestibility helps keep a person feeling fuller longer. (source)